 As far as “running” the business, this is up to each individual and how much time they want to put into it.
 Perhaps one of the most time-consuming chores is finding loans to purchase.
 Yes, there are other investors and small hedge funds to buy loans from, but the real reward is if through your own research and networking you’re able to find a new source with new loans.
 Now you’ve struck oil!

 Once you’ve done the proper due diligence and purchased your loans, the rest is easy.
 Let’s say you purchased five distressed second mortgages.
 After you file the Assignment of Mortgage and send out your Welcome Material, it’s now down to contacting your borrowers.
-The first month you start calling and find that one or two borrowers will start paying their monthly mortgages they owe.
-Maybe another borrower wants to settle with you with a short sale.
+The first month you start calling and find one or two borrowers will start paying their monthly mortgages they owe.
+Maybe another borrower wants to settle with you on a short sale.
 And the other two borrowers either can’t be found or refuse to pay.
 At this point, you pretty much know where you stand and what you have to do.
 Maybe you spend one to two hours a week managing your portfolio.

 If someone asked you in exchange for an extra 6-8 hours of work per month you could have the opportunity to increase your money by potentially 25-30%, what would you say?